awsdocs/aws-java-developer-guide/doc_source/examples/s3/objects.rst

    :lines: 46-52
    :dedent: 8

-See the :sdk-examples-java:`complete example <s3/CopyObject.java>`.
+See the :sdk-examples-java-s3:`complete example <CopyObject.java>`.

 .. note:: You can use :methodname:`copyObject` with :ref:`deleteObject <delete-object>` to **move** or **rename** an object, by first copying the object to a new name (you can use the same bucket